rplankenhorn/BrightFutures/README.md

 }

 f.onSuccess { value in
-    // value will the NSDate from the server
+    // value will be the NSDate from the server
 }
 ```